The Real Estate Law Review: South Korea

 Overview of real estate activity

 The Korean real estate investment market has continued to demonstrate strong growth.
 Foreign investors continue to actively invest in Korea's commercial real estate market, driven by relatively higher investment yields as compared to other mature Asian markets, low volatility and comparatively favourable interest rates.
-These trends are reflected in the continued investment growth in the two most widely used types of investment vehicles in Korea, real estate funds (REFs)2 and real estate investment trusts (REITs).
+These trends are reflected in the continued investment growth of the two most widely used types of investment vehicle in Korea, namely real estate fund (REF)2 and real estate investment trust (REIT).

-The total amount of investments in REFs was over 7 trillion won in September 2008, just before the global credit crisis.
+The total amount of investments in REFs domestically was over 7 trillion won in September 2008, just before the global credit crisis.
 That amount steadily grew to 11 trillion won by December 2010 and more than doubled in the span of the next five years, reaching 23 trillion won by December 2015.
-In December 2018, the total amount invested in REFs was approximately 36 trillion won, over 98 per cent of which was invested into private real estate funds (i.e., funds offered privately to a limited number of institutional investors such as pension plans, financial institutions and foreign private equity funds).
-The total amount of investments in REFs is expected to continue to grow.
+In December 2019, the total amount invested in REFs domestically was approximately 45 trillion won, and the total amount invested both domestically and abroad was approximately 101 trillion won, over 98 per cent of which was invested into private real estate funds (i.e., funds offered privately to a limited number of institutional investors such as pension plans, financial institutions and foreign private equity funds).
+As of June 2021, there were a total of 2,214 REFs under management with combined net assets of 121 trillion won.
+The number of REFs and total amount of investments in REFs are expected to continue to grow.

 In addition to REFs, the Korean REIT market has continued to demonstrate strong growth, with a compound annual growth rate of almost 30 per cent between 2012 and 2018 in terms of assets under management (AUM).
-2018 saw the creation of 32 new REITs; as of September 2019, there are 232 REITs in Korea with a total AUM of 46.8 trillion won.
-The use of REITs as a real estate investment vehicle in the residential sector has soared since 2014, and there has been a continued growth of REIT investments in office buildings, retail properties, and mixed use properties.
+The year 2019 saw the creation of 50 new REITs; as of June 2021, there were 297 REITs in Korea with a total AUM of 70.2 trillion won.
+The use of REITs as a real estate investment vehicle in the residential sector has soared since 2014, and there has been a continued growth of REIT investments in office buildings, retail properties and mixed use properties.

-While the majority of REITs in Korea are private REITs, the publicly listed REIT market is also expected to grow, driven by high interest in listing by asset heavy conglomerates as well as support for the sector by the Korean government via regulatory reforms.
+While the majority of REITs in Korea are private REITs, the publicly listed REIT market is also growing significantly, driven by high interest by asset heavy conglomerates as well as support for the sector by the Korean government via regulatory reforms.
+As of June 2021, there were 13 publicly listed REITs in Korea (which is more than double the number of publicly listed REITS as compared to the end of 2018) with a total AUM of 7.5 trillion won.

-Governmental approvals are generally not required for foreign persons to acquire real estate in Korea.
-However, under the Act on Real Estate Transaction Report, Etc., acquisition by a foreign person of land located in Korea, either directly or indirectly through a company the majority interests of which are owned by a foreign person, must be reported to the local government.
+Governmental approvals are generally not required for foreign persons to acquire real estate in Korea with the exception of land located in designated special areas (such as military protection areas).
+However, under the Act on Real Estate Transaction Report, Etc., acquisition by a foreign person of land located in Korea, either directly or indirectly through a company, the majority interests of which are owned by a foreign person, must be reported to the local government.
 In lieu of filing such report on acquisition by foreign persons, a foreign purchaser may file a real estate transaction report pursuant to the same act (i.e., Act on Real Estate Transaction Report, Etc.), which is required to be filed in connection with all real estate acquisitions in any event.

-Certain tax incentives may also be available in connection with certain foreign investments made in certain designated foreign investment zones or to certain foreign invested enterprises which provide certain qualified high-level technology.
+Certain tax incentives may also be available in connection with certain foreign investments made in certain designated foreign investment zones or to certain foreign invested enterprises that provide certain qualified high-level technology.

 Structuring the investment

 REITs are also a commonly used investment vehicle for real estate investment in Korea.
-There are three types of REITs: K-REITs, paper REITs, and corporate restructuring -REITs (CR-REITs).
-Due to the comparatively non-favourable tax treatment of K-REITs and stringent requirements for internal management, K-REITs are not widely used by foreign investors.
+There are three types of REITs: K-REITs, paper-REITs, and corporate restructuring-REITs (CR-REITs).
+Owing to the comparatively non-favourable tax treatment of K-REITs and stringent requirements for internal management, K-REITs are not widely used by foreign investors.

 CR-REITs are restricted in that they are only permitted to invest in real estate assets sold by companies undergoing corporate debt restructuring (i.e., the seller should use the proceeds from the sale to repay its debt).